The Pacers Are Still Paying Monta Ellis

 What?
 He's Still Being Paid By This Team?
-Steph Curry's Old Co-Star With The Golden State Warriors Who Has Also Played For The Dallas Mavericks, Milwaukee Bucks And Indiana Pacers, Is Still Being Paid By The Pacers
+Steph Curry's Old Co-Star With The Golden State Warriors Is Still Being Paid By The Indiana Pacers

 According to Spotrac, the Indiana Pacers have over $137 million in salaries on their cap allocation sheet right now.